kennethsible/mkvpriority/README.md

 **MKVPriority** assigns configurable priority scores to audio and subtitle tracks, similar to custom formats in Radarr/Sonarr.
 MKV flags, such as default and forced, are automatically set for the highest-priority tracks (e.g., 5.1 surround and ASS subtitles), while lower-priority tracks (e.g., stereo audio and PGS subtitles) are deprioritized.

 > [!IMPORTANT]
-> MKVPriority modifies track flags in place using `mkvpropedit` (**no remuxing, non-destructive**), allowing media players to automatically select the best audio and subtitle tracks according to your preferences.
+> MKVPriority modifies track flags in place using `mkvpropedit` (**no remuxing**), allowing media players to automatically select the best audio and subtitle tracks according to your preferences.

 ## Features